Which WordPress Theme is Best For Blogging?

 What is a WordPress theme and how does it work?

-The main thing to know is that you can use either WordPress.org or WordPress.com.
-Do your diligent research on both but I always suggest using WordPress.org.
+The bottom line is that you can use either WordPress.org or WordPress.com.
+Do diligent research on both, but we always suggest using WordPress.org.

 Once you have chosen and installed a WordPress theme on your site, you can begin customising it to match your brand or personal preferences.

 Note: If you decide to use the DropFunnels builder there's no need to install WordPress (or use WordPress plugins) as it's all done for you.

 Popular WordPress themes

 WordPress themes include different options for customisation, ie; colours, Google fonts, multiple layouts, custom widgets, and other design elements.

 Many themes also come with additional features such as social media integration, search engine optimization (SEO), ecommerce support, and more.

 Although you may not master WordPress in a short afternoon, you do have an abundance of creative freedom when using it!